 - The instructions included are a guideline: change what you will and do your own thing!

 Some are a little more complicated, some simpler.

 You can also adjust the ideas: for example, the Roman shield can be simplified.
 Instead of making it curve, just leave the cardboard straight and you skip a few steps.

 Projects and Research

 To make things a little more interesting, do a little research on accuracy.

 For example, different Roman eras meant different materials were used: leather, brass, iron, bronze.
 Also, different amour designs were used depending on the time and activity.
 Some shields had designs.
-Which hand did soldiers hold their shield and sword and why?
+Which hands did soldiers hold their shield and sword with and why?
 You can be creative or as historically accurate as you want.

 Make a different style of a shield.